 It also has visa benefits.
 If an international student seeking a Masters degree in the UK already knows they want to follow it up with a PhD, enrolling in an Integrated PhD will save them from having to leave the country and re-apply for a visa after completing their initial postgraduate degree.

-Scenario 2: Lack of research experience or a relevant Masters degree
+Scenario 2: Lack of undergraduate research experience or a relevant Masters degree

 An Integrated PhD is useful for students who have academic abilities but lack the necessary background to be considered for a standard-route PhD.
 This usually occurs under one of three scenarios: